Wendell Bird: Litigation

 In litigation Bird primarily represented securities claims, such as a suit against Merrill Lynch and its Focus Twenty Fund, or a suit against TH Lee Putnam Ventures and Merrill Lynch, both of which resulted in favorable decisions; and charitable fraud and diversion claims, such as a suit on behalf of the M. L. Simpson Foundation.
 In 2004, Bird represented APA Excelsior III (owned by predecessor to APAX Partners) and other large Wall Street private equity funds (managed by APAX Partners) in a federal court lawsuit alleging securities law violations in connection with a sale to Healthfield Holdings, Inc.

-In 2000-2002, he represented the Bengard Group in a trial and appeal involving sale of a business, winning in excess of $44 million.
+In 2000–2002, he represented the Bengard Group in a trial and appeal involving sale of a business, winning in excess of $44 million.

 In the early 1980s, Bird worked for an Atlanta law firm, and also served as a special assistant attorney general for the State of Louisiana, for which he argued Edwards v.
 Aguillard to the U.S. Supreme Court.

 Other

-Bird graduated from Vanderbilt University (B.A., summa cum laude).
-While at Yale Law School, he served on the Yale Law Journal Board of Editors, and received the Egger Prize of Yale Law School.

 He is a member of the American Society for Legal History and of the Society for Historians of the Early Republic.
 He is also a member of the American Law Institute, a fellow of the American Bar Foundation, and was co-chair of the American Bar Association Subcommittee on Charitable Contributions for nearly 20 years.
 He is listed in Who's Who in America (1995–present) and Who's Who in the World (1995–present).